AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ### Reuse playbooks {#reuse-playbooks}

-By enabling multiple instances of the same playbook, you can implement the same use case at a later date, without modifying the details your previous implementation of the use case.
+By enabling multiple instances of the same playbook, you can implement the same use case later, without modifying the details of your previous implementation of the use case.

 ### Share the playbook and the generated assets with other team members {#share-playbook}

 You can share the generated project and assets with other team members.
-To do this, copy the URL link from the browser and share it with your team to give them access to the generated assets.
+To do this, copy the URL link from the browser and share it with your team to give them an overview of the generated assets.

 ![URL highlighted in a use case playbook view.](/help/use-case-playbooks/assets/playbooks/ui-guide/playbook-url.png)